 BJA will consider applications under which two or more entities (project partners) would carry out the federal award; however, only one entity may be the applicant for the solicitation.
-Any others must be proposed as subrecipients (subgrantees).
-See the Application Resource Guide for additional information on subawards.
+Any

 BJA may choose to fund applications submitted under this FY 2024 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and the availability of appropriations.